 Any new technological development in an industry can represent a threat at first glance.
 Then again, when you stop and look at them with an open mind, you’ll eventually see there’s greater potential.
 You can choose to either be steamrolled by technological progress, or embrace it to make it your own.

 When potential clients are shopping for web designers, they’ll likely work with your competitors if you are unwilling to coordinate with web builder templates.
 Don’t make that mistake.
 Ultimately, this is why web designers should embrace web builder templates.
+The only thing that you need to worry about is choosing the right website builder.
 The potential benefits are limitless, while the drawbacks for refusal are costly.